curiousML/curiousml.github.io/_posts/2020-10-10-rnn-forward-pass-animated.md

 $$h_t = \tanh(W_x x_t + W_h h_{t-1} + b)$$

 That is the entire idea.
-The hidden state is the network's only memory of everything it has read so far, and it is a fixed-size vector — which is both why RNNs handle sequences of any length and why they forget.
+The hidden state is the network's only memory of everything it has read so far, and it is a fixed-size vector.
+That is both why RNNs handle sequences of any length and why they forget.

 The part worth watching in the animation is the weights. $$W_x$$ and $$W_h$$ do